microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Naming

 API resources are typically described by nouns.
 Resource and properties names appear in API URLs and payloads and must be descriptive and easy to understand for developers.
-Ease of understanding comes from familiarity and recognition  therefore when thinking about naming you should consider consistency with industry standards, product namespace and other Graph APIs.
-Microsoft Graph naming conventions follow Microsoft REST API Guidelines.
+Ease of understanding comes from familiarity and recognition  therefore when thinking about naming you should consider consistency with **??industry standards, product namespace and other Graph APIs**.
+Microsoft Graph naming conventions follow [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/).

 Below is a short summary of the most often used conventions.